Interested in mentoring?

 You can sign up to be a mentor and help guide new students on campus.Sign up

-The role of the Multicultural Student Development (MSDO) Mentor is to support the mission of MSDO, through peer mentoring first year students of color as they transition into college.
+The role of the Multicultural Student Development (MSDO) Mentor is to support the mission of MSDO, through peer mentoring first year students of color as they transition into university.
 In addition to mentoring, mentors serve as cultural awareness leaders.
 Mentors reach out to first year students by encouraging them to stay actively involved and engaged on campus; connect students to necessary resources that guarantee social and academic success.
 Each Mentor will be assigned an Ambassador that will oversee the progress of the mentoring relationships.

 - Must be a sophomore or higher